emagiz/emdocs/mds/microlearning/advanced-active-monitoring-preventive-action-based-on-error-message.md

 ## 7. Silent demonstration video

-As this is a more theoretical microlearning, we have no video for this
+As this is a more theoretical microlearning, we have no video for this.

 </div>
 </main>